Gamers!: Main characters

 A second-year high school boy and video game player.
 He plays a handheld console or mobile.
-He considers Karen Tendo to be the perfect girl, but declines her invitation to join the Game Club, because he prefers to play games for fun and not competitively.
+He considers Karen Tendo to be the perfect girl, but declines her invitation to join the Game Club, because he prefers to play games for fun and dislikes competitive playing.
 As a result, he has nearly every video game but not high scorer, but manages to have great insight into them.
-Keita often thinks of himself as unworthy to Karen (oblivious to their relationship) and initially would prefer to merely be her friend but is encouraged by Tasuku to accompany Karen by asking her out.
+Keita often thinks of himself as unworthy to Karen (oblivious to their relationship) and initially would prefer to merely be her friend but is encouraged by Tasuku to accompany Karen by asking her out, even though he initially does not want to.
 In later episodes, he likes to compete and win.
 He uses two online usernames, Tsucchi and Yama, both of which are based on his mother's maiden name Tsuchiyama.
 He is a big fan of independent game designer "Nobe", and teams up with online player Mono.
 He is selfish, when it comes to his opinions on games, accompanying Chiaki Hoshinomori regularly over the use of moe characters and other things, even though the two are very much alike.
 In the light novel, Keita has a younger brother.